-- Keep taking nitrofurantoin until you finish all the tablets, for as long as your doctor or pharmacist tells you to.
+- Keep taking nitrofurantoin for as long as your doctor or pharmacist tells you to.

 - Do not stop taking nitrofurantoin, even if you feel better after a few days, unless your doctor tells you to.

-- If you have been prescribed nitrofurantoin for longer than 6 months, OR develop a cough, check with your doctor if you should carry on taking it.
-Prolonged use of nitrofurantoin has been reported to cause lung problems.
+- If you have been taking nitrofurantoin for longer than 6 months, or develop a cough, check with your doctor if you should carry on taking it.
+Long-term use of nitrofurantoin can cause lung problems.

 Precautions – before taking nitrofurantoin